 Take for example this Instagram photo taken at Dollywood.
 By creating and promoting a dedicated hashtag, the park was able to easily search for, and collect, any UGC including the tag.

 Want more park guests to share their photos and videos?
 Consider kicking things off by having park staff share content with the hashtag, display the hashtag on attraction signage and stickers, and include hashtags on any print and digital promotion materials.

 2. Want to use guest visuals in your marketing?
 Just ask!

 Most guests are excited when an amusement park reaches out asking to use their photo or video – who doesn’t like being celebrated?
-There are just a few things to keep in mind when it comes to respecting the rights to that content.

 3. Get extra peace of mind by directing people to your full T’s & Cs